Yamsat/fintech_case_study/README.md

 RippleNet is based on an interledger protocol to address these issues pertinent to cross-network payments.
 ILP uses ledgers that provide an escrow function.
 A connector is a party which facilitates remittance across different networks.
 When a sender transfers funds, they are first paid to ledger-provided escrow.
 When the connector confirms the funds in escrow, they move funds to ledger-provided escrow on the recipient’s side.
 Once the recipient acknowledges receipt of the funds in escrow, they are paid upon issuing a receipt.
 With the receipt the sender ensures that the funds have reached the recipient and the funds in the sender’s escrow are released to the connector.

 Validation by ledgers of transactions is performed with cryptographic signatures.
 Asymmetric cryptography makes each transaction secure without trust between a sender, a recipient and a connector.
-Ledgers escrow funds until a valid signature (private key) is presented for pre-defined public key.
+Ledgers escrow funds until a valid signature is presented for pre-defined public key.

 On Demand Liquidity (ODL)